Skip to main content

 New and existing companies find Georgia a great place to do business

-One of the best measures of an industry’s success in a region is that region’s ability to attract and retain businesses belonging to that industry.
-Between 2019 and 2023, more than 38 food processing businesses either expanded or moved new operations to Georgia, creating 8,530 new jobs.
+One of the best measures of an industry’s success in a region is the ability to attract and retain businesses belonging to that industry.
+Between 2019 and 2024, more than 38 food processing businesses either expanded or moved new operations to Georgia, creating 8,530 new jobs.

 Japanese Probiotic Beverage Production Facility Chooses Bartow